72squared/redpipe/README.rst

 Requirements
 ------------

-The redislite module requires Python 2.7 or higher.
+The *redpipe* module requires Python 2.7 or higher.

 Installation